altugbakan/accelerated-cpp-solutions/Section 4/README.md

 Student_info s;
 max(s.name.size(), maxlen);
 ```
+The code will not work, as the type of `s.name.size()` is `size_t` and the type of `maxlen` is `int`.
+If we change the type of `maxlen` to `size_t`, the code now works, as comparison of same types is allowed.

 ### Q2: Write a program to calculate the squares of `int` values up to 100.
 The program should write two columns: The first lists the value; the second contains the square of that value.
 Use `setw` (described below) to manage the output so that the values line up in columns.
 > `setw(n)`: Returns a value of type `streamsize` (§3.1/36) that, when written on an output stream `s`, has the effect of calling `s.width(n)`.

+The program can be found in *q02.cpp*.
+It first sets the length of the output stream to 3, to fit numbers between 1 and 100.
+After that, since we know the longest number is 10000—which is the square of 100—has a length of 5 digits, we can set the size of the output stream to 6, leaving a mininum of one space between columns.

 ### Q3: What happens if we rewrite the previous program to allow values up to but not including 1000 but neglect to change the arguments to `setw`?
 Rewrite the program to be more robust in the face of changes to allow `i` to grow without adjusting the `setw` arguments.
+If we rewrite the program to allow values up to 1000, the previously set output stream size will be not enough to fit all the results on different columns.
+The `get_length` function in *q03.cpp* finds the length of an `int` when it is converted to a `string`.
+Using this function, the `streamsize`s are set to leave a minimum of one space between columns, regardless of the maximum limit.

 ### Q4: Now change your squares program to use `double` values instead of `int`s.
 Use manipulators to manage the output so that the values line up in columns.
+The `get_length` function is modified to accept double values and different precisions to return the maximum length of a `double` when it is converted to a `string`. `std::fixed` is used here to set the output's formatting to show fixed-point notation instead of scientific notation.
+The changes can be seen in *q04.cpp*.

 ### Q5: Write a function that reads words from an input stream and stores them in a `vector`.
 Use that function both to write programs that count the number of words in the input, and to count how many times each word occured.